gilts/wsee/README.md

 termux-setup-storage
 ```
 ##### **Disable Update**
 Latest releases introduce auto-update feature.
-It's a small feature but you're now no longer needs to scrape whole directory to install new releases.
-You can just change `true` statement into `false` inside wsee config located in `.wsee/CONFIG`:
+It's a small feature but now, you're no longer need to scrape the whole directory to install new releases.
+To `Disable` it: You can just change `true` statement into `false` inside **WSee** config located in `.wsee/CONFIG`:
 ```
 {
 	"config":{